Ipsedo/Space-Ocaml/Images/ReadMe.txt

-All boss's songs are only chosen in a mockery way
+All boss's images are only chosen in a humor way